trendless/chtmlrelay/README.md

 <img width="800px" src="www/src/collage-top.png"/>

-# Chatmail servers for end-to-end encrypted instant messaging
+# Chatmail servers for secure instant messaging

+Chatmail servers are minimal secure e-mail routing machines designed for:

+- Convenience: Instant onboarding with Google/Apple/Huawei push notifications

+- Privacy: Just login, no questions asked, no name, numbers or e-mail needed

+- Speed: End-to-End Message delivery in well under a second

+- Security: Strict TLS, DKIM and OpenPGP encryption is enforced.

+- Fun: No annoying spam-checking, IP reputation or rate limits

-This repository helps to setup a ready-to-use chatmail server comprised of a minimal setup of the battle-tested [postfix smtp](https://www.postfix.org) and [dovecot imap](https://www.dovecot.org) services.
+This repository contains everything needed to setup a ready-to-use chatmail server comprised of a minimal setup of the battle-tested [postfix smtp](https://www.postfix.org) and [dovecot imap](https://www.dovecot.org) services.

 The automated setup is designed and optimized for providing chatmail addresses for immediate permission-free onboarding through chat apps and bots.
 Chatmail addresses are automatically created by a first login,